You need to securely verify your identity for many online services today. This often involves using your Aadhaar number to confirm it is really you.

 Sharing your OTP is equivalent to handing over the keys to your digital identity.
 Once someone has your OTP, they can potentially access your Aadhaar-linked services and conduct fraudulent transactions in your name.
 Always remember that your OTP is your personal secret.

-It can be frustrating when you’re trying to complete an important transaction and your Aadhaar OTP doesn’t arrive.
+It can be frustrating when you are trying to complete an important transaction and your Aadhaar OTP does not arrive.
 There are several common reasons why this might happen, and usually, a simple troubleshooting step can resolve the issue.
-Don’t panic; there’s often a quick fix.
+Do not panic; there is often a quick fix.

 Before contacting support, you can perform a few checks yourself to identify the problem.
 These steps are designed to cover the most frequent causes of OTP delivery failures.
 Being able to self-diagnose saves you time and effort.

-Ensure you have adequate network coverage.
-You can try moving to an area with better signal strength or restarting your phone to refresh its network connection.
-Sometimes, even a brief loss of signal can disrupt SMS delivery.
+- Check Mobile Signal: Ensure you have adequate network coverage.
+Try moving to an area with better signal strength or restarting your phone to refresh its network connection.

-Ensure your mobile number is not on a ‘Do Not Disturb’ (DND) list that blocks promotional SMS.
-While OTPs are transactional, sometimes DND settings can inadvertently affect their delivery.
+- Check for DND: Ensure your mobile number is not on a 'Do Not Disturb' (DND) list that blocks promotional SMS.
+While OTPs are transactional, DND settings can inadvertently affect delivery.

 Updating Your Aadhaar Details